thalen-lab/thalen-website-project/IMAGE_OPTIMIZATION.md

 # Image Optimization System

-This document describes the advanced image optimization features implemented in the NexDyne website.
+This document describes the advanced image optimization features implemented in the Thalen website.

 ## Overview